jakobottar/beer-explorer/process.md

 Another idea we had was to look at the timestamps by user, and see if peoples subjective opinions of beer change throughout the night as they drink more.
 Ultimately however we thought this would be unreasonably difficult to create a visualization for.
+With the biggest issue being how we aggregate the user data together.
+Not to mention any inconsistency in the data that we would need to account for.
+So we ultimately decided against this idea, but we did draft a sample visualization of what that may look like.

 ![Example Time Vis](process_img/time_vis.jpg)